 Green technologies are becoming cheaper as they mature and reach scale.
 Coupled with ultra-low or negative long-term interest rates in developed economies, the cost advantage of renewables is startling.
 Portugal recently ran an auction for industrial-scale solar that settled at $17 per MWh.
 That is clean power at a third of the cost of its fossil-fuel equivalent.

-So why has investment in renewables not grown anywhere near the pace required to achieve the Paris agreement which focused on an international pledge to keep global warming well below 2C above pre-industrial levels as the UNs recent Emissions Gap report makes plain?
+So why has investment in renewables not grown anywhere near the pace required to achieve the Paris agreement — which focused on an international pledge to keep global warming well below 2C above pre-industrial levels — as the UN’s recent Emissions Gap report makes plain?

 The answer is partly that cheap money has kept debt-laden oil and gas producers on life support.
 According to McKinsey, free cash flow per barrel of oil from US independent producers has been negative for the past eight years.
 Taking on more debt has so far masked the problem, but this cannot go on forever.